MicahParks/keyfunc/README.md

 * `P-256`
 * `P-384`
 * `P-521`

+This _does_ include HMAC keys.
+For an example using HMAC keys, please see the `examples/hmac` directory.

 If there are cryptographic algorithms, curve types, or something else already standardized that you'd like supported in this Go package, please open an issue or pull request.